Univalence in locally cartesian closed infinity-categories: Introduction

-{\bf Acknowledgements.} This work was prompted by the preprints of Kapulkin, Lumsdaine and Voevodsky~\cite{Kapulkin-Lumsdaine-Voevodsky:1203.2553} and Shulman~\cite{Shulman:1203.3253}.
-We have also benefited from conversations with Peter Arndt, Steve Awodey, Nicola Gambino, Andr\'e Joyal, Mike Shulman, and Markus Spitzweck.
-The second-named author was partially supported by grants MTM2009-10359 and MTM2010-20692 of Spain and by SGR1092-2009 of Catalonia.
+{\bf Acknowledgements.} This work was originally prompted by the preprints of Kapulkin, Lumsdaine and Voevodsky~\cite{Kapulkin-Lumsdaine-Voevodsky:1203.2553} and Shulman~\cite{Shulman:1203.3253}.
+We have also benefited from conversations with Peter Arndt, Steve Awodey, Nicola Gambino, Andr\'e Joyal, Raffael Stenzel, Urs Schreiber, Markus Spitzweck, and especially Mike Shulman. {We thank the anonymous referees for pertinent remarks that helped improve the exposition.} The first author was partially supported by NSF grant DMS-1406529.
+The second author was partially supported by grants MTM2009-10359, MTM2010-20692 and MTM2103-42293-P of Spain and by SGR1092-2009 of Catalonia.

 {\bf Terminology and notation.} For simplicity we adhere to the terminology and notation of Lurie [HTT] as much as possible.
+It should be noted, though, that while Lurie often works in simplicial sets with the Joyal model structure, we work consistently in the $\infty$-category of $\infty$-categories, as our statements and proofs are invariant under equivalence, and indeed most objects are given in terms of universal properties and therefore are determined only up to equivalence anyway.
+Hence for example we deal with slice categories and mapping spaces as $\infty$-categories, rather than distinguishing between the various non-isomorphic but equivalent simplicial sets that can be chosen to represent these notions in the Joyal model structure.

-\section{Locally cartesian closed $\i$-categories}
+\section{Locally cartesian closed $\infty$-categories}

-\begin{blanko}{Presentable locally cartesian closed $\i$-categories.} Recall that an $\i$-category $\C$ is {\em locally cartesian closed} when for any $f:T\to S$ in $\C$, the pullback functor $f^*:\C_{/S}\to\C_{/T}$ has a right adjoint.
-We will often assume that $\C$ is presentable; in this case, by the adjoint functor theorem\footnote{[HTT 5.5.2.9]} (since slices of presentable $\i$-categories are again presentable), being locally cartesian closed is equivalent to colimits being universal, which is the condition usually used in topos theory. \end{blanko}
+\begin{blanko}{Presentable locally cartesian closed $\infty$-categories.} Recall that an $\infty$-category $\C$ is {\em locally cartesian closed} if $\C$ has pullbacks and, for any morphism $f:T\to S$ in $\C$, the associated pullback functor $f^*:\C_{/S}\to\C_{/T}$ admits a right adjoint, {which is then denoted $f_*$; the left adjoint is denoted $f_!$}.
+We will often assume that $\C$ is presentable; in this case, by the adjoint functor theorem,\footnote{[HTT 5.5.2.9]} since slices of presentable $\infty$-categories are again presentable, being locally cartesian closed is equivalent to colimits being universal, the condition used in Lurie~[HTT]. \end{blanko}